marcincuber/k8s-ssm-agent/README.md

 $ aws --region eu-west-1 ssm start-session --target i-123456asdmasdasdasd
 ```

+EKS worker node permissions that are required for ssm agent to work correctly are defined in [iam_role_policy.json](./iam_role_policy.json).

 ## Rational

 EKS optimized AMI doesn't include aws-ssm-agent.
 Since we are using Kubernetes, we are also deploying SSM agents Kubernetes way.
 This is an alternative way of installing aws-ssm-agent binary.